aditicsalunkhe/Group74-CalorieApp_Server/function_description.md

 - This function allows the user to un-enroll from the list of plans they enrolled in earlier

 my_enrolled_workouts()
 - This function is used to fetch the list of workouts the user is currently enrolled in

+get_burnbot()
+- This function is used to get the respons of the burnbot based on the user query.